[ glossary ]

 How much bandwidth (/monthly transfers) should I plan for?

-Clearly, it depends on your site or rather, on its popularity.
-The more content is downloaded by your visitors, the more bandwidth you will consume.
-If you pay for total monthly transfers (which is typical for shared plans and most simple sites), you can .
-If you pay for bandwidth rathern than total transfers (which is typical for larger sites, dedicated hosting and colocation), we have a bandwidth estimation calculator designed to help you estimate your bandwidth requirements.
+If you pay for bandwidth rather than total transfers (which is typical for larger sites, dedicated hosting and colocation), we have a bandwidth estimation calculator designed to help you estimate your bandwidth requirements.